-Whenever a SSO occurs, regardless of private lateral or LWD sewer lines, the following procedure shall be followed:
+Whenever a spill occurs from a LWD sewer line, the following procedure shall be followed:

 - a.
-Sewer Crew is cell phone texted or if, after work-hours, Standby Duty Operator (SDO) is cell phone texted or called on District cell phone or home phone. - b.
-Field Services Supervisor (FS Sup) (760) 212-2838 and Field Services Superintendent (FSS) (760) 500-1451 are notified. - c.
-LWD SDO responds to spill.
-SDO confirms volume and/or flow rate, and time of day for when SDO was notified, when SDO arrived on scene, and when SDO ended the spill.
+During working hours notify the Field Services Superintendent or Supervisor(s) (continue until one of them is notified) verbally or by phone or if, after work-hours, Standby Duty Operator (SDO) is called on District cell phone (760) 454-9021 or home phone. - b.
+Ensure one of the Field Services Supervisors (FS Sup), (760) 450-5357 or (760) 450-5356 and Field Services Superintendent (FSS) (760) 212-2838 are notified. - c.
+During working hours, notified Field Services personnel or, after working hours, the SDO responds to spill.
+Individual(s) on scene confirms volume and/or flow rate, time of day when notified of spill, time arrived on scene, time spill contained and time spill ended.
+See Note below and try to determine the start time of the spill and record that data.